megcrow/megcrow-blog/_posts/2019-03-25-houndstooth-html-test.md

 ---
 <p><i>Use the file editor or copy html into source code in Houndstooth for it to show with correct formatting.</i></p>
 <hr />
-<thisisnotarealhtmltag> i used incorrect html tags here, <code>&ltthisisnotarealhtmltag&gt&lt/thisisnotarealhtmltag&gt</code>, but the text shows up as unformatted. </thisisnotarealhtmltag>
+<this is not a real html tag> i used incorrect html tags here, <code>&ltthis is not a real html tag&gt&lt/this is not a real html tag&gt</code>, but the text shows up as unformatted. </this is not a real html tag>
 <h1>This is H1 style text</h1>
 <h2>This is H2 style text</h2>
 <h3>This is H3 style text</h3>